 All of these can be challenging for English learners to master.

-However, learning to speak and write academic English can be very beneficial to all English students, from the intermediate level and up.
+However, learning to speak and write academic English can be very beneficial to all English students, especially those at the intermediate and advanced level of English learning.
 And the challenges it presents can be overcome!

 How?
 Read this post to find out!

 Academic English is not just about writing good essays.
 There are several reasons to explore this field of the language, even for those who are not currently students.
 Here are some key reasons you might study academic English:

 - You are considering studying at an English-speaking university.
 In this case, it is crucial to have the vocabulary, the writing skills and the grammar knowledge required for you to succeed at the highest level of education.

 - You work in an educational organization or an academic institution.
 You probably communicate a lot with different academic audiences, so you definitely need to be able to speak and understand English for academic purposes.

 - You want to expand your reading list.
 If you enjoy reading non-fiction in English, mastering English for academic purposes will give you access to academic publications and articles that can be pretty difficult to read otherwise!

 - You are interested in science and technology.
 Mastering vocabulary and publication formats that come with academic English will allow you to read the latest scientific papers and conference reports.
 These are difficult for a more casual English learner.